 Pre- Winter Tips

-It will not be long and the leaves will begin to fall in Michigan.
-That will mean it’s time to think of preparing diesel systems for the icy blasts of winter.
-Several things should be done if drivers are to experience trouble-free operation on the cold and icy days.
+It’s time to think of preparing diesel systems for the icy blasts of winter.
+There are several things you can do to experience trouble-free operation on the cold and icy days.

 - Prior to winter, check and drain all water from fuel tanks, filters, water separators, etc. Repeat this process often during the cold months.